 Are you frustrated by the sky-high prices of cable TV?
 If so, you’re certainly not alone.
 More and more people are leaving cable providers, and the most common reason is to save money.
-The good news is that more and more cable alternatives are popping up, providing viable solutions for folks who still want access to live TV.
-Today, we’ll look at two popular options, in our Hulu Live vs. YouTube TV comparison.
+The good news is that there are plenty of cable alternatives that are cheaper but still offer access to live TV.
+Today, we’ll look at two popular options: Hulu Live vs. YouTube TV.

-Both of these services are among the best streaming services available today, and both come highly recommended by Streaming Observer and other industry experts.
+Both of these services are among the best live streaming services available today, and both come highly recommended by soda and other industry experts.
 Both serve as viable alternatives to cable TV, and both are definitely worth considering for recent cord-cutters.
-Keep reading our full Hulu Live vs YouTube TV comparison for details.
+If you would rather compare both services with other top streaming options, check out our comprehensive comparison guide.
+But keep reading our full Hulu Live vs. YouTube TV comparison for details.

 |Hulu + Live TV (With ads)||Hulu + Live TV (No ads)||YouTube TV|

 |Cloud DVR storage||50 hours||50 hours||Unlimited|

 |Number of simultaneous streams||2||2||3|

 So which is the better service: Hulu + Live TV, or YouTube TV?

 There’s no direct answer, as it really depends on your preferences and even your location.

 Hulu + Live TV is our top recommendation for folks who want a great channel selection, access to local sports, and an impressive on-demand library in addition to the live coverage.
 Learn more in our Hulu review (on-demand) and our Hulu Live review.

 Click here to try Hulu + Live TV free for 7 days.